-• This strategy is used in the following two sample questions.
+• This strategy is used in the following sample question.

 The figure above shows the graph of the function f, defined by for all numbers x.
 For which of the following functions g, defined for all numbers x, does the graph of g intersect the graph of f ?